saikyun/cljs-vscode-extension-hello-world/README.md

 # Minimal CLJS VSCode extension using shadow-cljs

-This is a CLJS translation of the "Hello World Minimal Sample" for VSCode.
+This is a CLJS translation of the "Hello World Minimal Sample" for Visual Studio Code.
 Original repo: https://github.com/Microsoft/vscode-extension-samples/tree/master/helloworld-minimal-sample

 ## Installation